Reversibility of quantum resources through probabilistic protocols: Equivalence of strong converse and probabilistic distillation in entanglement theory

 Consider then any sequence of entanglement transformation protocols $(\E_n)_{n}$ with associated error $\limsup_{n\to\infty} \ve_n = \ve < 1$ and probability of success $\liminf_{n\to\infty}p_n = p > 0$.
 Then, then there exists another sequence of entanglement distillation protocols $(\E'_n)_n$ with error $\limsup_{n\to\infty} \ve'_n \eqqcolon \ve'$ and probability $\liminf_{n\to\infty} p'_n \eqqcolon p'$ if and only if

 Hence, for all states $\rho$ and all sets of operations $\OO$ as above,

 In particular, for all non-entangling operations it holds that

-\end{theorem} } The last statement in the above can be seen from the fact that $D^\infty_{\rm SEP}(\rho) = E^{p=1,\dagger}_{d,\rm (A)NE}(\rho) = E^{p=1,\ddagger}_{d,\rm (A)NE}(\rho)$~\cite{brandao_2010} (cf.~\cite[Corollary~III.3]{brandao_2010-1}), where the latter term denotes the strong converse distillable entanglement defined using the slightly stronger notion of a strong converse rate found in Eq.~\eqref{eq:def_sc_stronger}.\footnote{Whether this equivalence between the two definitions of the strong converse holds also for other sets of free operations $\OO$ is an interesting open problem.} A more direct proof of the fact that the rate $D^\infty_{\rm SEP}(\rho)$ can be achieved by probabilistic non-entangling operations (as opposed to \emph{asymptotically} non-entangling ones as in Theorem~\ref{thm:reversibility}) can be obtained by following the proof of Theorem~\ref{thm:reversibility} but choosing $\omega_n = \Phi_2^{\otimes \floor{rn}}$ and realising that we can then pick $\pi_n$ to be separable states~\cite{vidal_1999,harrow_2003}, so no resources need to be generated whatsoever.
+\end{theorem} \end{boxed} } The last statement in the above can be seen from the result that $D^\infty_{\rm SEP}(\rho) = E^{p=1,\dagger}_{d,\rm NE}(\rho) = E^{p=1,\ddagger}_{d,\rm ANE}(\rho)$~\cite{brandao_2010} (cf.~\cite[Corollary~III.3]{brandao_2010-1}), where the latter term denotes the strong converse distillable entanglement defined using the slightly stronger notion of a strong converse rate found in Eq.~\eqref{eq:def_sc_stronger}.\footnote{Whether this equivalence between the two definitions of the strong converse holds also for other sets of free operations $\OO$ is an interesting open problem.}

+A more direct proof of the fact that the rate $D^\infty_{\rm SEP}(\rho)$ can be achieved by probabilistic non-entangling operations (as opposed to \emph{asymptotically} non-entangling ones as in Theorem~\ref{thm:reversibility-s}) can be obtained by following the proof of Theorem~\ref{thm:reversibility-s} but choosing $\omega_n = \Phi_2^{\otimes \floor{rn}}$ and realising that we can then pick $\pi_n$ to be separable states~\cite{vidal_1999,harrow_2003}, so no resources need to be generated whatsoever.